Nico-Salamone/graphgen/README.md

 # Graphgen

-A library for random graph generation
+A library for random graph generation.

 ## Installation